ryman1/keeweb-wiki/Browser-AutoFill.md

 KeeWeb Connect exchanges data with KeeWeb using a secure communication technology called [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).
 While KeeWeb can automatically set up native messaging for popular browsers, it requires a bit of manual effort for others.

-1. Create a file called `net.antelle.keeweb.keeweb_connect.json` (where? check in the guide below):
+1. Create a file called `net.antelle.keeweb.keeweb_connect.json` (where? check in the [manifest setup guides](# Native-messaging-manifest-setup-guides) below:

 For Chromium-based browsers (such as Vivaldi, Opera, Brave, ...):
 ```json